 Does this mean cultivated meat is the miracle solution and doesn't come with any environmental challenges?
-No. Just like traditional meat, it generates waste and can use a significant amount of water.
-But all in all, the impact is still a lot lower and is expected to go down even more as the production process scales and optimises.
-On the production process scales are optimised.
+No. Just like traditional meat, it generates waste and can use a significant amount of water.19 But all in all, the impact is still a lot lower and is expected to go down even more as the production process scales and optimises.20